salrashid123/k8s_tokenreview/README.md

 This repo is nothing new other than a way to demonstrate how you can validate an k8s sa token using both a standard `JWT Validator` and the `TokenReview` API

 The JWT validator simply verifies if a token is signed correctly and has some claims.
-The signature validation is done by retrieving the JWKs certs directly from the target kubernetes API server endpoit.
+The signature validation is done by retrieving the JWKs certs directly from the target kubernetes API server endpoint or via local JWK file.

-The TokenReview is done by invoking the api endpoint directly
+The TokenReview is done by invoking the kubernetes api endpoint api remotely.
+If you are running 'incluster' you ofcourse dont' have to do all this with ngrok.

 --this repo is nothing new; just wrote it here for my ref--